Pride & Traditions

 For more than 40 years, the IUPUI Black Student Union has honored the memory of the late Dr. Martin Luther King Jr. with a dinner and celebration.
 This event, started in 1971, has become the Indianapolis community’s longest-running and most historic celebration honoring Dr. King and features a nationally-known speaker.
 In addition, students, faculty, and staff partner with local agencies and organizations for a “day-on of service” in the Indianapolis community on MLK Day each year.
 More information about he MLK Day celebrations and events can be found here.

 Every year, IUPUI students, faculty, staff, and alumni can show their Jaguar pride and spirit during Homecoming Week.
-Events include a king and queen competition, community service, live performances and concerts, an alumni reception, and the week concludes with a men’s or women’s Jaguar Athletics event.
+Events include a Homecoming court competition, community service, live performances and concerts, an alumni reception, and men’s and women’s Jaguar Athletics events.
 More information about Homecoming can be found here.

 Held during the last week of the spring semester, Jagapalooza is a spring celebration for students and the IUPUI community.
 Sponsored by the Division of Student Affairs, Jagapalooza features a variety of games, inflatable activities, prizes, and live entertainment.
 More information about Jagapalooza can be found here.